 I went through another process of trial and error, tweaking the journal, starting over and tweaking again, until I got it right.

 Did I overcomplicate the process?
 Hell, Yes.
 That’s my superpower.

-Now, I use The Clarity Journal for 5–10 minutes each morning before I get down to the actual work of the day — the infinite to-do list.
+Now, I use The Clarity Journal for 5–10 minutes each morning before I get down to the actual work of the day.
+It clears my head, and creates self-awareness.